Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads: Introduction

 \textbf{\textit{Data parallelism (DP)}} parallelizes across request boundaries in embarrassingly parallel, providing high throughput.
 Yet, DP cannot speed up work within a single request, and therefore unsuitable for highly interactive workloads.

-The first two rows of Table~\ref{tab:performance_tradeoffs} shows the performance tradeoffs of TP and DP.
+The first two rows of Table~\ref{tab:performance_tradeoffs} show the performance tradeoffs of TP and DP.
 We do have the choice to deploy TP and DP in separate nodes and route latency- and throughput-oriented requests, respectively.
-However, duplicating the node count (one for TP and one for DP) doubles the deployment cost and add complexity.
+However, duplicating the node count (one for TP and one for DP) doubles the deployment cost and adds complexity.

 \paragraph{Why can't we combine both?} A performant and low-cost inference system should be able to switch between latency-oriented and throughput-oriented parallelisms swiftly in a single deployment based on traffic demands.
 But this is not viable with TP and DP because they have different attention layouts.
 Specifically, their KV cache memory layouts are incompatible, and switching requires complex and costly data movement.